 MassBudget’s research is driven by our engagement with coalitions, advocates, and base-building organizations, especially those rooted in community and led by people of color.
 Working closely with our partners, our goal is to engage and empower communities with the research and data they need to fight for the just, antiracist policy solutions they deserve.

-MassBudget is part of multiple national networks, including the State Priorities Partnership (led by Center on Budget and Policy Priorities), Economic Policy Institute (EPI), Institute for Tax and Economic Policy (ITEP) and is also the Massachusetts Kids COUNT organization (led by the Annie E. Casey Foundation).
+MassBudget is part of multiple national networks, including the State Priorities Partnership (led by Center on Budget and Policy Priorities), Economic Policy Institute (EPI), Institute for Tax and Economic Policy (ITEP) and is also the Massachusetts KIDS COUNT organization (supported by the Annie E. Casey Foundation and our Advisory Council).

 Massachusetts Public Health Association

 “While recently testifying to the legislature’s Health Equity Task Force, I was asked where I got the idea that the legislature had raised taxes during past recessions.
 I was able to quickly point them to MassBudget’s recent report.
 This is just one example of how valuable MassBudget’s work is in informing – and moving forward – the conversation about how we fund our public goods.
 Their research is always credible, always reliable, and always timely.”

 -Carlene Pavlos, Executive Director, Massachusetts Public Health Association

 Healthy Families EITC Coalition is a statewide nonpartisan network of advocates working to improve the health and well-being of Massachusetts children and families through enhancements to the state Earned Income Tax Credit (EITC) – a tool improving the economic security of nearly half a million households in Massachusetts already.

 The 40+ member coalition, led by Children’s HealthWatch at Boston Medical Center, consists of community-based organizations, legal advocates, professional associations, and Massachusetts workers and their families.